fizzerle/TISSFeedbacktool/README.md

 # Feedbacktool
 This is a questionare tool build for the website of the TU Vienna.
 It contains a application where questions for a questionaire can be defined in a json file.
+Technologies used **JAVA, JSF, PrimeFaces, Tomcat, PostgreSQL**

 Features:
 * Define questions for questionare in json format.
 To build mutliple questionaires